A-Momin/noteshub/nts/notes_cicd.md

 ##### Credential Scopes

-In Jenkins, credential scopes refer to the contexts or domains in which credentials are valid and can be used.
+Credential scopes refer to the contexts or domains in which credentials are valid and can be used.
 Jenkins uses credentials to securely store sensitive information such as usernames, passwords, API tokens, or private keys.
 The concept of credential scopes helps manage where these credentials can be utilized within the Jenkins environment.
 Different plugins and features within Jenkins may define their own credential scopes to control access to specific resources or functionalities.Here are some common credential scopes in Jenkins:

--   **System (Jenkins)**: Credentials with the "Jenkins" scope are generally available and applicable across the entire Jenkins instance.
+-   **System (Jenkins)**: Credentials with the **Jenkins** scope are generally available and applicable across the entire Jenkins instance.
 They can be used by various parts of Jenkins, including job configurations, pipeline scripts, and system configurations.

     -   `Restricted Usage`: